adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	/* red text */
 	.someSelector,
 	.someOtherSelector {
 	  color: red;
 	}

 If you have an abstraction that deals with more than one rule, when one selector deviates from the rule, you'll need to remove it from the list and duplicate.
 Otherwise you'll get into override hell.

-Take this comma-delimitted approach for convenience, not performance.
+You should use this approach for convenience, not for performance reasons.

 ## What about mixins?